dipankardas011/dipankardas-portfolio/content/diary/Dec24.md

 * ksctl refactor
 * learning about how you can write terraform provider from scratch using hte plugin based architecture
 * Quantum computing
-* AKS best practises part
+* AKS technical doc and the overall features done
 * reading patents on service mesh

 # Date 2024-12-25 2024-12-26